freenas/freenas-docs/userguide/sharing.rst

 This chapter starts by summarizing the available configuration options.
 It demonstrates some common configuration scenarios as well as offering some troubleshooting tips.
-It is recommended to first read through this entire chapter before creating any SMB shares to get a better idea of the configuration scenario that best meets your network's needs.
+Reading through this entire chapter before creating any SMB shares is recommended to gain a better understanding of the configuration scenario that meets your specific network requirements.

 .. tip:: `SMB Tips and Tricks
    <https://forums.freenas.org/index.php?resources/smb-tips-and-tricks.15/>`__